corpunWorld Corporal Punishment Research

 History.
 Much research remains to be done on the history of corporal punishment in American education.
 Presumably the early settlers brought their own existing practices with them from Europe.
 Whipping with a switch is much mentioned in literature in, especially, the 19th century, often making use of branches or twigs collected right outside the schoolroom.

 In some districts, such as Alameda in California in 1893, regulations specified the use of a leather strap on the palm of the hand, as in Scotland and Canada, but this does not seem to have been widespread in the USA.
-However, a strap is also mentioned (no target area specified) in this 1880 case in New York State.
+A strap is also mentioned (no target area specified) in this 1880 case in New York State.

 It is far from clear why, how, or exactly when the wooden paddle (originally, it is often alleged, an implement associated with slavery) became almost universally adopted.
 The paddle has also long been a feature of American college fraternity life -- but which came first?
-At all events, anecdotal evidence suggests that paddling had become the norm for school CP in most districts by the 1930s if not 1920s.
+At all events, anecdotal evidence suggests that paddling had become the norm for school CP in most districts by the 1930s if not the 1920s.

 An early mention of the word "paddle" comes in this 1887 news item about an allegedly excessive school punishment in Iowa.
-In that case, the implement is described as "a hickory club or 'paddle', three feet long, one-half inch thick and one and one-half inches wide".
+In that instance, the implement is described as "a hickory club or 'paddle', three feet long, one-half inch thick and one and one-half inches wide".

 A newspaper editorial in 1908 opined that the paddle seemed "almost divinely appointed" for the purpose of punishing a boy, and explained why it was so suited to application to his rear end: "That area of the body which it most aptly fits is not very susceptible to mortal wounds ... the bones which it contains are so abundantly swathed about with muscular tissue that there is no danger of breaking them".

-In the past, some paddles had holes drilled in them, to reduce air resistance, as in this picture from a fictional film (right).
+paddle with holes in it In the past, some paddles had holes drilled in them, to reduce air resistance, as in this picture from a fictional film (right).
 This supposedly increases the effectiveness of the punishment, but is nowadays rare, and explicitly disallowed by some school district regulations, probably because of fears that it could increase the propensity for bruising.

-However, there were one or two places where the rattan cane was the official instrument, notably the Boston public schools until the 1960s.
+There were one or two places where the rattan cane was the official instrument, notably the Boston public schools until the 1960s.
 Even odder in American terms, the Boston rattan was applied to the student's hand (see J. Kozol, "Death at an Early Age", The Atlantic, September 1967EXTERNAL LINK: opens in new window).
 Massachusetts abolished school CP in 1972.

-Another special case is New Jersey, which abolished school CP in 1867, more than a century before any other state.
-An attempt to reintroduce it in Newark NJ, with parental consent only, was rejected in 1894.
+Also a special case is New Jersey, which abolished school CP in 1867, more than a century before any other state.(5) An attempt to reintroduce it in Newark NJ, with parental consent only, was rejected in 1894.
 The press coverage implies that the implement used was to have been the rattan, had the legislation passed.

 Some big-city school districts, especially in the urban north, abolished CP long before the states in which they are situated.
 Thus, New York City first banned it in public schools in 1870, while in New York State as a whole it was not discontinued until 1985.

 College and university.
 It is surprising to discover that college students and university freshmen could at one time be paddled in some places.
-See these 1922 rules for the spanking of students by police at Northwestern University in Chicago, and these Sep 1919 news items about punishments at the University of Missouri carried out by senior students with official approval, in a tradition said to have been started in 1905 and upheld in a vote of the student body in 1920.
-One could regard this as analogous with canings by prefects in English schools.
-It seems to have been something quite different from fraternity paddling, a private unofficial activity that has more to do with hazing than punishment.
-Meanwhile at Texas A&M University, paddling with an ax handle has been described by one informed source as having been "the traditional method of discipline at the university" until as recently as the mid-1980s -- see this picture.
+See these 1922 rules for the spanking of students by campus police at Northwestern University in Chicago, and these Sep 1919 news items about punishments at the University of Missouri carried out by senior students with official approval, in a tradition said to have been started in 1905 and upheld in a vote of the student body in 1920.

 DOCUMENTS:

 A Legal Analysis of Ingraham v.
-Wright [HISTORY]
+Wright

 Part of the paddled boys' testimony in the landmark 1977 Supreme Court case which upheld school corporal punishment as constitutional.
 (For more on this case, see "External Links" below.)